 In the late 1980s Ricard began to develop his poems into paintings, a process which he continues to explore.
 Occasionally Ricard paints directly on antique prints or found paintings, a method used when creating the 2004 CD cover for Shadows Collide With People, an album of songs written and performed by John Frusciante.
 Paintings and Drawings (Percival Press), a full color monograph of works created over a twenty-year period, was published in 2003.

-In his present work Ricard has expanded his ambition, working in a larger scale (up to 8 feet) with fully integrated imagery and text.
+In his later work Ricard expanded his ambition, working in a larger scale (up to 8 feet) with fully integrated imagery and text.

-Rene Ricard lives and works in New York City.
+Rene Ricard lived and worked in New York City.